Protecting yourself from online scams

 Your personal information is valuable and you need to take precautions to protect it when you are online, especially if you use social media sites.

 Here are a few suggestions that can help ensure the safety of

-- Activate privacy settings when using social networking
+- Activate privacy settings when using social media sites.

 - Never reveal details that might identify you, such as your full